-The safety performance of an automated driving system (ADS)-equipped vehicle must be quantified in order to be able to compare to human-driven vehicles and begin to answer the question of "How safe is safe enough for ADS?"
-In this research, metrics and systems for the measurement and analysis of said metrics are defined and developed that capture aspects of the safety of ADS-equipped vehicles as they operate on public roadways, interacting with both human-driven and ADS-equipped vehicles.
+The driving safety performance of automated driving system (ADS)-equipped vehicles (AVs) must be quantified using metrics in order to be able to assess the driving safety performance and compare it to that of human-driven vehicles.
+In this research, driving safety performance metrics and methods for the measurement and analysis of said metrics are defined and/or developed.

 A comprehensive literature review of metrics that have been proposed for measuring the driving safety performance of both human-driven vehicles and AVs was conducted.
 A list of proposed metrics, including novel contributions to the literature, that collectively, quantitatively describe the driving safety performance of an AV was then compiled, including proximal surrogate indicators, driving behaviors, and rules-of-the-road violations.
 These metrics, which include metrics from on- and off-board data sources, allow the driving safety performance of an AV to be measured in a variety of situations, including crashes, potential conflicts, and near misses.
 These measurements enable the evaluation of temporal flows and the quantification of key aspects of driving safety performance.
 The identification and exploration of metrics focusing explicitly on AVs as well as proposing a comprehensive set of metrics is a unique contribution to the literature.
 The objective is to develop a concise set of metrics that allow driving safety performance assessments to be effectively made and that align with the needs of both the ADS development and transportation engineering communities and accommodate differences in cultural/regional norms.